SynixeContractors/Documents/organization/constitution.md

 ### 3.6 Removal

-All members are permitted a single warning for breaking a rule.
-A member may be removed by a Staff Member on the second occurrence of rule breaking.
+A member may be removed by a Staff Member on the first occurrence of rule breaking at their discretion.
+Members may also be removed after a long period of inactivity.

 ### 3.7 - Gross Misconduct